CaroleK/showme_pooa/README.md

 ## Getting Started

+ To open the project in Visual Studio, make sure you have installed the package Mobile Development (.NET) in Visual Studio Installer.

  The instructions will get you a copy of the application on your Android device

  * Enable developer options and debugging on your Android device